floragunncom/search-guard-helm/README.md

 minikube start
 ```

-If Minikube is already configured/running make sure it has least 8 GB and 4 CPUs assigned:
+If Minikube is already configured/running make sure it has at least 8 GB and 4 CPUs assigned:

 ```
 minikube config view